Sultan Ahmed Al Jaber

 al-Jaber 2025-26 boards: ADNOC MD/CEO, XRG Exec Chair, Masdar Chair, Borouge Group Intl Chair, Emirates Dev Bank Chair, FAB Misr/Alterra/RIQ Chair; sits on Mubadala, FAB, EIA, EGA, SCFEA boards

-Dr. Sultan Ahmed Al Jaber 2025-2026 confirmed roles: UAE Minister of Industry & Advanced Technology (Federal Cabinet); ADNOC MD & Group CEO; XRG Executive Chairman; Masdar Chairman; Borouge Group International AG ($60B+ ADNOC-OMV polyolefins JV) - Chairman of Supervisory Board (announced Mar 2026, with Mussabeh Al Kaabi, Fatema Al Nuaimi, Dr. Rainer Seele, Klaus Froehlich as ADNOC-nominated members); Emirates Development Bank Chairman; FAB Misr Chair; Alterra (climate fund) Chair; RIQ Chair; Abu Dhabi Supreme Council for Financial & Economic Affairs (SCFEA) member; Mubadala Investment Company board member; First Abu Dhabi Bank (FAB) board member; Emirates Investment Authority (EIA) member; Emirates Global Aluminium (EGA) board member. al-Jaber is the energy/climate node of the Tahnoon-Khaldoon-Khaled axis -- pulls into US capital flows via XRG (the new ADNOC offshoot building global chemicals + energy investments).
+Dr. Sultan Ahmed Al Jaber 2025-2026 confirmed roles: UAE Minister of Industry & Advanced Technology (Federal Cabinet); ADNOC MD & Group CEO; XRG Executive Chairman; Masdar Chairman; Borouge Group International AG ($60B+ ADNOC-OMV polyolefins JV) - Chairman of Supervisory Board (announced Mar 2026, with Mussabeh Al Kaabi, Fatema Al Nuaimi, Dr. Rainer Seele, Klaus Froehlich as ADNOC-nominated members); Emirates Development Bank Chairman; FAB Misr Chair; Alterra (climate fund) Chair; RIQ Chair; Abu Dhabi Supreme Council for Financial & Economic Affairs (SCFEA) member; Mubadala Investment Company board member; First Abu Dhabi Bank (FAB) board member; Emirates Investment Authority (EIA) member; Emirates Global Aluminium (EGA) board member.
+Al Jaber holds the energy and climate portfolios within the Tahnoon, Khaldoon, and Khaled grouping, with exposure to US capital flows through XRG, the ADNOC subsidiary building global chemicals and energy investments.

 identity high